-*This program has been fully updated according to the most recent Diabetes Canada 2018 Clinical Practice Guidelines.
+This program is fully updated for 2020 and is based on the Diabetes Canada Clinical Practice Guidelines.

-The program was developed to support pharmacists wanting to improve their knowledge regarding diabetes management.
-This comprehensive program covers various aspects of diabetes management and is taught by subject matter experts who put a strong emphasis on providing education for diabetes self-management.
-Participants will have access to an interactive tool that provides Ministry of Health and Long-Term Care (MOHLTC) documentation forms, checklist forms containing patient teaching points for various areas of diabetes care, reference resources for pharmacists and patients.
+The course is a comprehensive program covering various aspects of diabetes management and is taught by subject matter experts who put a strong emphasis on providing education for the self-management of diabetes.
+Participants will have access to an interactive tool that provides Ministry of Health (MOH) documentation forms, checklist forms containing patient teaching points for various areas of diabetes care, reference resources for pharmacists and patients.

 *Not a member?
 Association members receive significant discounts on OPA professional development.
 Find out about becoming a member here.